 10. Phoenix joined the crowd.

-Plenty of frontmen hopped in the audience during the KROQ weekend, but none of them committed the way Thomas Mars did.
-He practically made it all the way to the last row and back to the stage by the time Phoenix's fittingly titled finale "Entertainment" was over.
+Plenty of frontmen hopped in the audience during the KROQ weekend, but none of them committed they way Thomas Mars did.
+He practically made it all the way to the back door and back to the stage by the time Phoenix's aptly titled show-coser "Entertainment" was over.

 9. Grouplove donned their gay apparel.